Eating out in St Ives

-Their smaller restaurant Porthgwidden Café is a lovely, relaxing place to eat in its pretty little cove, and it has a fantastic terrace.
+As well as Porthminster Cafe mentioned above, Porthgwidden Café is a lovely, relaxing place to eat in its pretty little cove, and has a fantastic terrace.
 Their latest venture, Porthminster Kitchen, is on Wharf Road, overlooking the harbor.
-Like their other cafes, it’s fun, laid-back, and produces exceptional Cornish cuisine.
+Like their other restaurants, it’s fun, laid-back, and produces exceptional Cornish cuisine.

-TALAY Thai Kitchen is the new kid on the block in St Ives.
+TALAY Thai Kitchen has been a great new addition to St Ives restaurant scene.
 Serving ‘tapas style Thai street food’ it has had great reviews so far, and right on the harbour front, for stunning views.

 SILCO Searoom Gastrobar is home to the St Ives Liquor Co, creators of the fabulous St Ives Gin that you can taste in our bar and buy in the site shop!
 They also do tasty tapas, with a focus on great local seafood, cocktails and coffee.